-- \ Renegotiation of terms the Group often enters into renegotiations of existing contract terms such as the timing or the specifications of the services to be delivered.
-Depending on the outcome of such negotiations, the timing and amount of revenue recognised may be different. - \ Recoverability of contract related assets linked to the profitability of contracts above, management is also required to determine the recoverability of accrued income and trade debtors.
-Judgement is required in determining whether or not the future economic benefits from contracts are sufficient to recover these assets.
+- Renegotiation of terms the Group often enters into renegotiations of existing contract terms such as the timing or the specifications of the services to be delivered.
+Depending on the outcome of such negotiations, the timing and amount of revenue recognised may be different. - Recoverability of contract related assets linked to the profitability of contracts above, management is also required to determine the recoverability of contract related assets, accrued income and accounts receivable.
+Judgement is required in determining whether or not the future economic benefits from contracts are sufficient to recover these contract assets.